red-axe/am-editor/docs/plugin/plugin-math.md

 contentType?: string;
 ```

-After configuration, the plug-in will use the `content` field to POST to the specified `action` address, which contains the formula code
+After configuration, the plugin will use the `content` field to POST to the specified `action` address, which contains the formula code

 ### Analyze server response data